 Bariloche is the gateway to Patagonia, located in the province of Rio Negro, within the Nahuel Huapi National Park, next to the Andes Mountains.
 It is surrounded by thousand-year-old forests, mountains covered in snow and crystal clear lakes.
 It was declared the Argentine capital of Adventure Tourism, offering a large variety of outdoor activities and sports year round.
 The main ski slopes are the ones at Cerro Catedral, the biggest ski resort in South America.

-BARILOCHE MEDICAL EXCHANGE 2022
+BARILOCHE MEDICAL EXCHANGE IN ASPEN

 aspen/bariloche exchanges: